 In 1833, the Treaty of Chicago was enacted, removing the Potawatomi and other tribes from northern Illinois, opening the land around Chicago for white settlement.
-Drawn to the area for its beauty and opportunities, immigrants began setting up farms and homesteads in Winnetka in 1836.
+Immigrants began setting up farms and homesteads in Winnetka in 1836.
 The Schmidts, the first known inhabitants of the Log House, were among these early settlers.

 The Schmidt family was originally from Trier, Germany.
-In 1839, Peter Schmidt immigrated to the United States with his four children: Catharine, Anna Maria, Peter Jr., and Elizabeth.
 After arriving in New York, the Schmidts made their way to Winnetka by boat on the Erie Canal to the Great Lakes or by a horse drawn wagon from Buffalo.
 This clipping from The Evening Post, August 10, 1839 announcing the arrival of the “Florence” in New York from Havre, France.